cassmsand/PhotoEditorFX/README.md

 To run the application, go to src > main > java > photoeditor.photoeditorFX > HelloApplication then click the run button.
 The project will compile and then start the application.

+Each functional requirement.

+Each non-functional requirement.

+1. Quality.
+Our application ensures quality as it works as intended, has variety of options for photo editing (filters, color changes, size changes,saving edited photo)

+2. Extensibility.
+Our application shows Extensibility by our abstract Filter class that allows us to create new filters as needed.
+We also have well documented comments for methods/fields that may not make sense from a glance which should make debugging errorss a simpler process if needed in the future.

+3. Performance/response time.
+Our application shows great performance/response time with user actions and processes edits efficiently.
+Saving photos/loading in photos takes no time to work.

+4. Reliability.
+Our application is shown to be reliable by every option in our photo editing application working as intended and extensive bug testing/bug fixing.